Battlefield-tested skincare: This brand tested its entire line with the military

 Bravo Sierra’s cofounders are well versed in the beauty and wellness arena.
 Bernet previously served as head of global marketing for Kiehl’s men’s care, along with stints at L’Oréal and Glossier.
 In 2018, childhood friend Guilbert—a former marketing executive at Garnier and Maybelline and cofounder of coconut water company Harmless Harvest—approached him about starting a new brand.

 Guilbert, grandson of a World War II Navy veteran, was especially passionate about formulating a brand around the military.
-He saw two opportunities: to address the needs of service members, as well as tapping into the desire of consumers to show their support for the military.
+He saw two opportunities: to address the needs of service members, as well as tap into consumer desire to show support for the military.
 It’s less about the institution per se and more about the community and veterans.

 At the same time, most consumers are familiar with just a small number of brands that directly benefit military members.
-Sierra Bravo hopes to capitalize on that feel-good element: The line is made in the U.S.A., and 5% of all sales directly benefit the Army’s Family and Morale, Welfare and Recreation Programs.
+Bravo Sierra hopes to capitalize on that feel-good element: The line is made in the U.S.A., and 5% of all sales directly benefit the Army’s Family and Morale, Welfare and Recreation Programs.

 “One of our angles is: If you’re going to buy yourself a product, be it a soap or deodorant, do you want your purchase to go towards something that you care for, that you stand for?” says Guilbert.